sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

     <pre>export UAA_DEFAULT_SECRET=MySecret123
 export UAA_DEFAULT_USER_PW=MySecurePassword123</pre>

-    > You will need to provide the password when logging in to the Cloudbreak web UI and when using the Cloudbreak Shell.
+    > You will need to provide the password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
 The secret will be used by Cloudbreak for authentication.

 3. Start the Cloudbreak application by using the following command: